If you need help now —

 COVID-19 forecasts and modeling

-- Updated November 13 – CDC COVIDView – A weekly surveillance and COVID-19 forecasts
+- Updated through Jan.
+9 – CDC COVIDView – A weekly surveillance and COVID-19 forecasts

 - Institute for Health Metrics and Evaluation at the University of Washington — COVID-19 projections for national and individual states, IMHE COVID-19 projections specific to South Carolina